Inna: 2008–2011: Hot and I Am the Club Rocker

 Inna's sixth single, "Sun Is Up", was released in October 2010 and peaked at number two on the Romanian Top 100.
-It did well in a number of other European countries, earning Gold in Switzerland and Italy and Silver in the United Kingdom.
+It did well in several other European countries, earning Gold in Switzerland and Italy and Silver in the United Kingdom.
 "Sun Is Up" won the Eurodanceweb Award in 2010, the first time Romania had won the award.
 That year, Inna also received a career award at the Zece Pentru România Awards.
 She released her second studio album, I Am the Club Rocker, in September 2011, which also included the single "Club Rocker" that received a remix with American rapper Flo Rida.
 Featuring europop, dance-pop, techno and house music, the record was honored as one of the year's best albums by her label Roton and was certified Gold in Poland.
 The album was promoted by the I Am the Club Rocker Tour (2011–12) of Europe and the United States.
 During Mexican dates, Inna did several interviews and radio appearances.
 She had her first major Romanian concert at the Arenele Romane (Roman Arena) in Bucharest, where she arrived by helicopter "like a diva".

 Titled "Club Rocker" (2011), the second single from I Am the Club Rocker was moderately successful.
 It was the subject of a lawsuit when Spanish singer Robert Ramirez sued Play & Win for copying the refrain of his song, "A Minute of Life"; Play & Win won the court case in 2018.
 Three subsequent singles, "Un Momento" (2011), "Endless" (2011) and "Wow" (2012), were released from the album.
 "Endless" peaked at number five on the Romanian Top 100, while "Wow" reached the top ten.
 According to Libertatea, Inna became the highest-paid Romanian and Eastern European artist in 2011.